mellester/excelmakesbelhappypack/README.md

 # excelmakesbelhappypack
-- Startup events know includes this readme.md file up to 30 lines!
+- Startup events know includes this readme.md file up to 30 lines
 ## Even more features
 - Vassels get ideas now when released from the ether
 - Chromatic conflicts are now possible for all nations that border each other